Guidelines for Feature Releases

 Many companies are shifting from big-bang feature releases to more gradual rollouts in which the feature is still being iterated as the team incorporates feedback.
 In-app messaging tools give you the ability to announce features, teach users, and solicit feedback in context, which is powerful.
 But rollouts can still be challenging.
 In this post, we’ll look at strategies for taming the complexity of feature rollouts, keeping your team focused, generating actionable learning, and getting value to your customers quickly and smoothly.

-1. Allocate time and resources to drive adoption.
 In the hurry to get a feature out the door, don’t forget that achieving adoption and making the feature part of everyday use will take time, thought, and creativity.
-Ask questions like
+Ask questions like:

 - How will we identify and reach early adopters, influencers, and gatekeepers?